Factbox: Mosul's leaning minaret at risk as battle rages

 "It is several feet out of the perpendicular," 19th-century traveler Grattan Geary wrote, "though it starts fair from the ground, and at the top, before putting on its gallery and dome, it regains an erect posture.
 Its attitude is that of a man bowing."

-It was built with seven bands of decorative brickwork in complex geometric patterns ascending in levels towards the top in designs also found in Persia and Central Asia.
+It was built with seven bands of decorative brickwork in complex geometric patterns ascending in levels toward the top in designs also found in Persia and Central Asia.

 MODERN HISTORY

-Both the mosque and its school were dismantled and reassembled in 1942 in a restoration programme by the Iraqi government.
+Both the mosque and its school were dismantled and reassembled in 1942 in a restoration program by the Iraqi government.

-Nabeel Nouriddin, a historian and archaeologist specialising in Mosul and its Nineveh region, said the minaret has not been renovated since 1970, making it particularly vulnerable.
+Nabeel Nouriddin, a historian and archaeologist specializing in Mosul and its Nineveh region, said the minaret has not been renovated since 1970, making it particularly vulnerable.

 "The Nuri Mosque and al-Hadba minaret are located in the Old City of Mosul where groundwater is a prevailing characteristic," he said.